ChrisGalHur/ChrisGalHur/README.md

 <h4>🙋 ABAUT ME:</h4>

-Passionate about life and enjoys every moment of it. 🔝 I love nature and the peace of the mountains. 🌄
+Passionate about life and enjoys every moment of it. 🔝<br>
+I love nature and the peace of the mountains. 🌄<br>
-That is why my zen moment is mtb and hiking. 🚵
+That is why my zen moment is mtb and hiking. 🚵<br>

   <br>